Moydrum Castle: Destruction

-Growing tensions in Ireland ultimately led to the Irish War of Independence of 1919 – 1921.
-The effects of the war were felt in the Irish midlands as much as anywhere else in the country.
-In early July 1921, British military forces burned several homes in south Westmeath and, incensed, local Irish Republican Army (IRA) forces felt that this could not go unpunished.
-Moydrum Castle, given its status as the seat of a prominent member of the British House of Lords, was chosen as a suitably symbolic subject for their reprisals.
-On the night of 3 July 1921, an assembly of IRA members marched on the castle.
-The 5th Baron was out of Ireland at the time but his wife and daughter, together with several servants, were in residence and were woken from their sleep by knocking at the door.
-The Baroness and her daughter were given time to gather together a few valuable belongings before the building was set alight.
-The blaze completely destroyed the castle.
+During the Irish War of Independence, Major-general Thomas Stanton Lambert was killed by a flying column of the Irish Republican Army (IRA) near Moydrum on 20 June 1921, in a failed attempt to take him prisoner for a planned prisoner exchange with general Seán Mac Eoin.
+In reprisal, the Black and Tans burned several farmsteads in south Westmeath.
+Angered by the burnings, local IRA members decided to burn Moydrum Castle in retaliation.
+The castle was selected as a symbolic target given that it was the seat of Lord Castlemaine, a member of the House of Lords.
+On the night of 3 July, a group of IRA members went to the castle.
+Though Lord Castlemaine was not in Ireland at the time, his wife and daughter along with several servants were then at the castle, and were awoken by the IRA knocking on the castle's door.
+The IRA gave the occupants a brief period of time to gather some valuable belongings before being forced out, and the castle was set alight and completely destroyed.

 Following the establishment of the Irish Free State, much of the land belonging to the Barony was improved, divided and sold on by the Irish Land Commission.
 The Baron, his wife and family were never to return to Moydrum.
 Photographer Anton Corbijn photographed Moydrum Castle for the cover of the Irish rock band U2's fourth studio album, 1984's The Unforgettable Fire and gave it a sepia tone.
 The photograph, however, was a virtual copy of a picture on the cover of a 1980 book In Ruins: The Once Great Houses of Ireland by Simon Marsden, for which U2 had to pay compensation.
 It was taken from the same spot and used the same polarising filter technique, but with the addition of the four band members.
 This photo was shot with infrared photographic film giving the leaves a light tone and the blue sky a very dark tone.